Louise de Marillac, also Louise Le Gras (1591-1660)

 Karen's diverse background contributes to her expertise in the field of Nursing and Herbalism.

-Growing up with a rich history in Traditional and Native American herbalism, Karen experienced her mother's deep ancestral knowledge proficiently treating childhood illnesses.
+Growing up with a rich history in Traditional and Native American herbalism, Karen experienced her mother's deep ancestral knowledge proficiently in treating childhood illnesses.

 As a child, the first book Karen purchased was "Back to Eden" by Jethro Kloss, and at age 17 she took a one-year correspondence course, earning a diploma as a Chartered Herbalist.